robot-sysid

 Overview

-A generic, robot-agnostic system identification tool that recovers the 10 standard rigid-body inertial parameters (mass, center-of-mass moments, and inertia tensor) plus optional Coulomb and viscous friction coefficients for a robot's terminal link from MuJoCo simulation data.
+A generic, robot-agnostic system identification tool that solves for the 10 standard rigid-body inertial parameters (mass, center-of-mass moments, and inertia tensor) plus optional Coulomb and viscous friction coefficients for a robot's terminal link from MuJoCo simulation data.
+The regressor matrix is typically rank-deficient (e.g., rank 7 for the Kinova example), meaning not all parameters are independently identifiable — the tool reports the number of identifiable base parameters as a quality metric and handles rank deficiency gracefully via minimum-norm least-squares.

 Common use case: you've attached a payload or tool to your robot's end-effector and need to identify the composite inertial properties for accurate dynamic modeling and control.